 switch off the fire and stir in the ginger juliennes, coriander leaves and green chilies.

-2. in a pan take the cooked & drained chickpeas and stir in the pomegranate seeds paste.
+5. in a pan take the cooked & drained chickpeas and add the pomegranate seeds paste.

-4. stir well and add the boiled potatoes, turmeric powder and salt. let the curry cook for 8-10 minutes on low to medium flame.
+7. stir well and add the boiled potatoes, turmeric powder and salt as required. let the gravy cook for 8-10 minutes on low to medium flame.